Everything You Need to Know Before Visiting Tayrona National Park

 - Hike to Cabo San Juan (the iconic beach with the hammocks on a hill!)

-- Spot monkeys and tropical birds on jungle trails
+- Walk jungle trails and look for monkeys and tropical birds

 How we spent our time in Tayrona

-On our last morning we hiked to the Calabazo entrance, where we finished our adventure with an ice-cold limonada – the perfect goodbye to some lovely days in the jungle of Tayrona.
+On our final day, we exited through Calabazo after another magical hike, finishing our adventure with an ice-cold limonada – the perfect goodbye to Tayrona.

 What to Pack